Should you pay cash for a car?

 In the end, that’s precisely what we did.
 Will bought a 7-year-old Acura with 90,000 miles on it.
 I bought a car, as well: a 5-year-old Honda Civic, to replace my 15-year-old Camry.
 We paid cash for both, and vowed to keep them for at least a decade.

-Okay, it’s the Invest vs. Pay Cash showdown.
+Your Turn!
+It’s the Invest vs. Pay Cash showdown.
 What would you have done?
 Sound off in the comments.